RidleyB/sen/content/_characters/henri-montaigne.md

   - element_title: "Eyes"
     element: ""

-excerpt: "Patriarch of the Montaigne family, renowned for his charm and charisma.
+blurb: "Patriarch of the Montaigne family, renowned for his charm and charisma.
 He is a skilled orator and often serves as a mediator between rival factions within Sen's political elite."
 ---

+{% include character-content.html %}